QUIT YOUR JOB AND BE A REAL ESTATE PHOTOGRAPHER

 As evening approaches, we head into the backyard of the home and begin the process of creating 4 twilight exterior images.
 In keeping with our theme of efficiency, we even learn to create twilight images as much as one hour before sunset.
 Instead of sitting around and waiting for the light to be right, you will learn to create it yourself.
 Nothing can be more efficient than that.

 We then jump into an entire section dedicated to building your portfolio, designing your website, and finally, how to get clients.

 Lastly, I give you all the documentation I feel you need to jump start your business and get up and running without a hitch.

 The price of the course is $199 payable via Paypal or credit/debit card by using the Paypal check out button below.
+However, the course is currently on sale for $125!
 After you've made payment, you will be directed to a thank you page where you can download the course and start watching immediately.
 The course is downloaded in eight segments, and in its entirety is 24.56GB.